myhoger/ditto/README.md

       -h, --help            show this help message and exit --host HOST           Host where the MySQL database server is located --memsql-host MEMSQL_HOST
-                            Host where the MemSQL database server will be located --user USER           MySQL Username to log in as --memsql-user MEMSQL_USER
+                            Host where the MemSQL server will be located --user USER           MySQL Username to log in as --memsql-user MEMSQL_USER
                             MemSQL username to log in as